compendio/goldbug-manual/README.md

 ## 15 BIG SEVEN STUDY: Crypto-Messenger-Audit

-GoldBug wurde in dem Audit von David Adams und Ann-Kathrin Maier über sieben quell-offene Messenger als einer der BIG SEVEN Crypto-Messenger betrachtet, der in einem an internationalen IT-Audit Manualen orientierten Audit sich in mehr als 20 Dimensionen als sehr audit-konform und vertrauenswürdig herausstelle.
+GoldBug wurde in dem Audit von David Adams und Ann-Kathrin Maier über sieben quelloffene Messenger als einer der BIG SEVEN Crypto-Messenger betrachtet, der in einem an internationalen IT-Audit Manualen orientierten Audit sich in mehr als 20 Dimensionen als sehr audit-konform und vertrauenswürdig herausstelle.

 Auch die zahlreichen Code-Reviews gaben Hinweise auf eine exzellente Programmierung.
 Die über alle sieben Messenger identifizierten '''10 Trends in Crypto-Messaging''' (vgl.
 Adams / Maier 2016) betreffen insbesondere die Möglichkeit in GoldBug, dezentrale Chat-Server einzurichten, sowie auch manuelle Definitionen von Ende-zu-Ende verschlüsselnden symmetrischen Passworten zu treffen.

 Abbildung: Trends in Crypto nach der Big-Seven-Crypto-Studie (2016)

 ![Abbildung: Trends in Crypto nach der Big-Seven-Crypto-Studie (2016)](/images/trends_in_crypto.png)

-'''Liste an möglichen weiteren Kriterien für weitergehende, vergleichende Evaluationen'''
+Neben der Auditierung des Quellcodes, der Architektur und Prozesse der Verschlüsselung sowie der Funktionen in GoldBug bestehen zahleiche weitere Themenfelder, an denen eine zukünftige Forschung sich orientieren kann.
+Exemplarisch wäre für weitere Evaluationen und Forschungsbedarf zu nennen, die insbesondere im Vergleich mit anderen Applikationen eine Rolle spielen:

-0. Is the Application open source?
+- Is the Application open source?
-1. Tiered application: kernel and user interface processes.
+- Is it a tiered application: kernel and user interface processes.
-2. Use proxy capabilities?
+- Are there proxy capabilities?
-3. Send E-Mail messages to offline friends?
+- Is it possible to send E-Mail messages to offline friends?
-4. Send E-Mail with encrypted attachments?
+- Is it possible to send E-Mail with encrypted attachments?
-5. Having different Keys for Chat, E-Mail, Cryptopad, Filetransfer etc.?
+- Are there different Keys for different functions in place like Chat, E-Mail, Cryptopad, Filetransfer etc.?
-6. Is the key stuck to your IP Address?
+- Is the key stuck to the IP Address of the user?
-7. Mutual access authentication?
-8. No hashing of a file and sending it with hash and senders/receivers ID to neighbors, so it is identifyable?
+- How is mutual access authentication defined?
-9. Are there alternatives to RSA, like Elgamal or NTRU?
+- Are there alternatives to RSA, like Elgamal or NTRU?
 Can a NTRU-user chat to a RSA-user?
-10. You can use SSL or not?
-Selectable SSL ciphers?
-11. Selectable hash algorithms?
-12. Just need connectivity, no key exchange, keys are optional?
-13. You are more autonomous?
-14. Trust is not needed, or can be added as you define it?
-15. Technical simplicity?
-16. Anonymous seeds?
-17. You cannot determine, who is reading which message (as you have no destination ID or info added)?
-18. Free of Web of Trust-Graphs and no mapping of connections ?
-19. Its different, its fun?
-20. Local database stores all info in encrpyted .db’ s?
-21. Re-encode support of locally-encrypted data.
-22. Optional authentication of messages ?
-23. You can communicate without public keys, using Magnets ?
-24. Support for TCP and UDP and SCTP communications?
-25. Support the multi-layer of encryption
-26. Having multi encryption? e.g. SSL + RSA + AES ?
-Or even Ciphertext over SSL + RSA + AES  (Rosetta-Cryptopad ciphertext sent over encrypted channels)?
-27. Multiple listeners are possible?
-28. A kernel is given?
-Multi-threaded?.
-29. IRC-like channels?
-30. Simple IP-based firewalls?
-31. You can define many points of connections?
-32. Do scramblers send out fake messages?.
-33. You can store messages in friends ?
-34. You have the option to use an end-to-end key for communication?
-35. You have the option to renew the end-to-end key each time you want (not only session based)?
-36. Encrytped file transfer protocol (StarBeam)?
-37. Using a one time magnet (OTM) for a crypto channel?
-38. Having ipv6 support?
-39. Having Qt 5 and up deployed ?
-40. Hops are not forwarding, no routing, is it always a wrap the message new and send to just to your friend? router-less and forwarding-less protocol?
-41. Sending a message to a friend to his dedicated connection and not to all connections?
-42. Hiding the key exchange online?
-43. Use several encryption keys on one filetransfer?
-44. Adding a passphrase on a file transfer ?
-45. Use it as client without a listener?

-## 16 Die digitale Verschlüsselung Deiner privaten Kommunikation im Kontext von…

-Dieses Benutzerhandbuch soll nicht nur technisch die Handhabung von Verschlüsselungen, ihren Prozessen oder die Nutzung der einzelnen Tabs und Knöpfe darstellen, sondern auch den Sinn der Verschlüsselung darstellen, wie er sich im Lichte verschiedener Grundgesetze zum Schutz der privaten Freiheit und Kommunikation darstellt.
-Auf folgende grundlegende Gesetze soll daher hingewiesen werden, die in ihren Originaltexten einbezogen werden.
+Is McEliece given?
+- Are there selectable SSL ciphers?
+- Are there selectable hash algorithms?
+- Just need connectivity, no key exchange, keys are optional?
+- Is trust needed, or can it be added as the user define it?
+- What about technical simplicity?
+- is it possible to determine, who is reading which message?
+- Local databases store all info in encrypted .db’s?
+- Is the authentication of messages optional?
+- Can the user communicate without public keys, using Magnets?
+- Support for TCP and UDP and SCTP communications?
+- Support of multi-layers of encryption
+- Are multiple listeners possible?
+- Is a multi-threaded kernel given?
+- Are there IRC-like group chat channels?
+- What about simple IP-based firewalls?
+- Do scramblers send out fake messages?
+- Is it possible to store messages in friends?
+- Is there the option to use an individually defined and manually inserted end-to-end key for communication?
+- Is there the option to renew the end-to-end key each time user wants (not only session based)?
+- Encrypted file transfer protocol (StarBeam)?
+ -Using a onetime magnet (OTM) for a crypto channel?
+- Having ipv6 support?
+- Having Qt 5 and up deployed?
+- Sending a message to a friend to his dedicated connection and not to all connections?
+- Hiding the key exchange online?
+- Use several encryption keys for one file transfer?
+- Adding a passphrase on a file transfer?

+## 16 Die digitale Verschlüsselung der privaten Kommunikation im Kontext von…

+Dieses Benutzerhandbuch soll nicht nur technisch die Handhabung von Verschlüsslungen, ihren Prozessen oder die Nutzung der einzelnen Tabs und Knöpfe darstellen, sondern auch den Sinn der Verschlüsselung darstellen, wie er sich im Lichte verschiedener Grundgesetze zum Schutz der privaten Freiheit und Kommunikation darstellt.
+Auf folgende grundlegende Gesetze soll daher hingewiesen werden, die in ihren Originaltexten Referenz dazu nehmen.

 ### 16.1 Principles of the protection of private speech, communication and life: Universal Declaration of Human Rights, 1948 (Art.
 12)

 No one shall be subjected to arbitrary interference with his privacy, family, home or correspondence, nor to attacks upon his honour and reputation.
 Everyone has the right to the protection of the law against such interference or attacks. http://www.un.org/en/documents/udhr/index.shtml#a12 [Universal Declaration of Human Rights Universal Declaration of Human Rights]()

 ### 16.2 International Covenant on Civil and Political Rights, 1966 (Art.
 17)
 1. No one shall be subjected to arbitrary or unlawful interference with his privacy, family, home or correspondence, nor to unlawful attacks on his honour and reputation.
 2. Everyone has the right to the protection of the law against such interference or attacks. http://www.ohchr.org/EN/ProfessionalInterest/Pages/CCPR.aspx [International Covenant on Civil and Political Rights - International Covenant on Civil and Political Rights]()

 ### 16.3 European Convention on Human Rights, 1950 (Art.
 8)
 1.Everyone has the right to respect for his private and family life, his home and his correspondence.
 2.There shall be no interference by a public authority with the exercise of this right except such as is in accordance with the law and is necessary in a democratic society in the interests of national security, public safety or the economic well-being of the country, for the prevention of disorder or crime, for the protection of health or morals, or for the protection of the rights and freedoms of others.